What To Plant In August-Zones 1-10

 What to Plant in August by Zone

-Usually, I talk about what to grow in each month based on my own zone, but in this section, I want to share with you the different plants you can grow in each zone.
-If you don’t know what zone you live in, you can find it here.
+Usually, I talk about what to grow each month based on my zone, but in this section, I want to share with you the different plants you can grow in each zone.
+You can find it here if you don’t know what zone you live in.
+USDA PLANTING ZONE.
+The climate has changed in so many areas; I’m not sure these are as accurate; each year, we have a drought or too much rain.

 Zone 1